ML Exam: 3 - Sagemaker AI

 -

-ML Hub with many pre-trained ML models and pre-built ML solutions
+ML Hub with many pre-trained ML models and pre-built ML solutions.
+Offers one-click deployment of models for inference.
+End-to-end solutions for common business problems.

 -